Facilities and features

 St Mary's has a ring of 6 bells, the largest or tenor weighing around 14cwt.
 Practices are on Mondays 8-9pm except for Bank Holidays.
 Established ringers, learners or the simply curious all welcome.

 St Mary's has a fine 2 manual Victorian pipe organ made by Forster and Andrews of Hull.
 Installed in 1877, it has given valiant service with only routine maintenance (and an electric blower added) since.
 It was granted a Grade ll* Historic Listing by the British Institute of Organ Studies in 2018.
 We have started raising funds for a full restoration of this splendid instrument - donations welcome!

 In our current pattern, the Book of Common Prayer (BCP) Order of Service is normally followed for the 9a.m.
 Holy Communion on the first Sunday of the month.

 Groups, Courses and Activities

-[Currently suspended, but a restart is in the planning stage] 'The Coffee Shop' is held in The Old School Hall in the centre of Glemsford village, 10am-11.30am every Tuesday.
+'The Coffee Shop' is held in The Old School Hall in the centre of Glemsford village, 10am-11.30am every Tuesday.
 In the summer, weekly gatherings move round the village, being held in the gardens of some of the 'regulars'.
 There are no charges for coffee and cake, but donations are invited towards various aspects of the upkeep and mission of St Mary's Church.
 In recent years, those attending Coffeee Shop have made valuable contributions in this way.

 Help for Visitors